freechat-fun/freechat/README.md

 The FreeChat system is entirely oriented towards Open APIs.
 The site [freechat.fun](https://freechat.fun) is developed using its TypeScript SDK and hardly depends on private interfaces.
 You can use these online interfaces to develop your own applications or sites, making them fit your preferences.
 Currently, FreeChat is completely free with no paid plans (after all, users use their own API Key to call LLM services).

 ### Model Integration
 FreeChat aims to explore AI virtual character technology with anthropomorphic characteristics.
-So far, it supports model services from OpenAI and DashScope is also expected to be supported soon).
+So far, it supports model services from OpenAI and Alibaba Qwen series models.
 However, we are more interested in supporting models that are under research and can endow AI with more personality traits.
 If you are researching this area and hope FreeChat supports your model, please contact us.
 We look forward to AI technology helping people create their own "soul mates" in the future.